Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

-Maybe you’re interested in living a van life because the couple next door went for it and were living it to the fullest.
-Well, hundreds of people are giving up their material possessions to live a life on the road, appreciate nature, and delve into an upcoming culture.
-It sounds exciting, but unfortunately, this life has its ups and downs, including high expenses, missed opportunities, and more importantly, efficient waste disposal.
+Maybe you’re interested in living a van life because the couple next door went for it, and we’re living it to the fullest.
+Well, hundreds of people give up their material possessions to live a life on the road, appreciate nature, and delve into an upcoming culture.
+It sounds exciting, but unfortunately, this life has its ups and downs, including high expenses, missed opportunities, and, more importantly, efficient waste disposal.

 Knowing how to dump your waste is one of the first steps you’ll have to learn if you intend to live the van life.
 This article includes a step-by-step guide on the best way to dump grey water and what you need to get the job done.

 Locate the Disposal Unit and Prepare for Dumping your Greywater

 If you’re already set up in a campsite, you’ll likely find a designated disposal station for greywater and blackwater.
 Some camping grounds observe stringent rules about greywater dumping, and you might want to check in with the administration first.
 Let them explain what needs to be done for the sake of other campers.

 But what if you’re not in a campsite?
 Dumping your grey water on the ground is the next thing that comes to mind, but it’s considered illegal.
 Instead, people drive to the nearest RV dump stations to drop the load and be on their way.
 Just move your van to a rest area and park beside the dump station (if it’s there).